Linuxfabrik/lfops/roles/logrotate/README.md

 #### logrotate__rotate_days

-After how many days should the log files be rotated.
+For how many days the rotated files should be kept.

 Default:
 ```yaml